scriptrdotio/howto/decision_tables/invoke_decision_table_from_script.md

 # How to invoke a decision table from a script?

 A decison table is automatically turned into an API, which is meant to be invoked by remote clients through one of the supported communication protocols (http, mqtt, websockets, amqp).
-Nevertheless, it is possible for a script to invoke a decision table as if it was a module, using the native **scriptUtil** module.
+Nevertheless, it is possible for a script to invoke a decision table as if it was a module, using the native **scriptUtil** module and it **execute(path_to_table, payload)** function, as described in the below example.

-Open your [workspace](https://www.scriptr.io/workspace) and create a new script using the below (first, create a decision table using the example given in [How to use decision tables?](./create_decision_table.md)

 ```
 // Require the scriptUtil module, notice the "/m"